imvenkata/DLS-404/README.md

 ## Agentic RAG System

 The agentic RAG system enhances the standard RAG capabilities by adding the ability to take actions based on user queries.
-It can retrieve information from Azure Search and execute actions like listing GitLab issues, epics, and more.
+It can retrieve information from Azure Search and execute actions like listing GitLab issues, creating issues, and more.

+### Semantic Kernel 1.32.0 Integration

+The system has been fully updated to work with Semantic Kernel 1.32.0, including:

+- Using `KernelArguments` for passing function arguments
+- Direct function registration with `kernel.add_function(plugin_name, function)`
+- Updated function invocation with the new `invoke` method
+- Robust JSON parsing with code fence marker handling
+- Detailed logging of function result types and values

+### Enhanced Issue Creation

+The issue creation workflow has been improved to:

+- Require detailed project and epic information before creating issues
+- Explicitly check for missing required fields and prompt for them
+- Handle both regular issues and user stories with the same validation requirements
+- Provide clear, specific error messages when required information is missing
+- Include source citations in knowledge discovery responses

+### Enhanced Query Intent Recognition and Search Filtering

+The system now features improved query understanding and more relevant search results:

+#### Content Type Detection
+- Detects both user intent (technical question, issue creation, etc.) and content type (code, issue, merge request, epic)
+- Uses an enhanced prompt that outputs a structured JSON with intent, content type, confidence, and explanation
+- Supports multiple content types: CODE, ISSUE, MERGE_REQUEST, EPIC, and GENERAL

+#### Intelligent Search Filtering
+- Filters Azure Search results based on the detected content type
+- Maps content types to corresponding `source_type` field values in the search index
+- Supports multi-type filtering for general queries (e.g., searching across both code and issues)
+- Improves search relevance by focusing on the most appropriate document types

+#### Enhanced Search Results
+- Includes both source name and source type in search results for better citation clarity
+- Formats results with clear attribution to help users understand the source of information
+- Prioritizes the most relevant document types based on the query context

 ### Configuring the Agent